 Payment of Tax Increment Shortfall Sample Clauses

 Payment of Tax Increment Shortfall.
-Any Tax Increment Shortfall payment due to the City shall be deducted from any MRO payment due Developer or Seller from the City during the year in which the Tax Increment Shortfall payment obligation arises.
+Any Tax Increment Shortfall payment due to the City shall be deducted from any MRO payment (otherwise due Developer but for the Default) from the City during the year in which the Tax Increment Shortfall payment obligation arises.
 If the Tax Increment Shortfall payment exceeds the amount of such MRO payment, Developer shall pay to the City an amount equal to the difference between such MRO payment and the Tax Increment Shortfall.
-If there is no MRO payment due Developer and Seller for such year, Developer shall pay to the City the full amount of the Tax Increment Shortfall for such year.
+If there is no MRO payment due Developer for such year, Developer shall pay to the City the full amount of the Tax Increment Shortfall for such year.
 Any Tax Increment Shortfall payment due to the City from Developer pursuant to this ARTICLE III shall be made within ten (10) days of written request for payment by the City.

 AutoNDA by SimpleDocs